M268816/power-repo/notes/fe_Method.md

                     0
                 ),

-            possible_runtime: runtime_total // The total amount of runtime possible for each LANE of each line, for the selected date range.
+            possible_runtime: runtime_total // The total amount of runtime possible for each line by the selected date range.

         }
     )